How safe is it to be in Cairo and around as woman on her own and any recommendations what to do there?

 - Islamic Cairo was also a wonderful surprise and well worth sending several days wandering and exploring: you aren't going to find the real gems of this city in a guidebook but in the experiences.
 Like here for example: http://journals.worldnomads.com/simon_monk/gallery/20458/596218.aspx

 - And despite the crowds, the chaotic museum is staggering: I've never seen 110Kg of gold in a single object in all my life.
-King Tut's face mask was a sublime piece of human creativity. over 6 years ago
+King Tut's face mask was a sublime piece of human creativity. almost 9 years ago

 Agree with the above.
 I took my mum who is 65 at Christmas time and we had fun.
 The city is a lovely city but it is very busy and very "fast".
 At times my mum felt slightly overwhelmed, but was soon restored by a cup of tea or coffee.